Zero Trust Access to a Collection of RDP Servers

 How it Works

-In the Banyan Desktop App, the end user clicks Connect, which runs banyanproxy
+In the desktop app, the end user selects Connect, which runs banyanproxy

 in a special RD Gateway mode.
 The user has to update their Remote Desktop client’s RD Gateway configuration to point to this banyanproxy